 1) Aerobic Activity

-First, aerobic activity.
-About a decade ago, psychologists led by Art Kramer of the University of Illinois discovered that, in older adults, taking three vigorous, 40-minute walks per week over six months improved the ability to control attention and inhibit distracting information, among other cognitive improvements.
+Get moving!
+About a decade ago, psychologists led by Art Kramer at the University of Illinois discovered that vigorous 40-minute walks per week over a six month period improved the ability to control attention and inhibit distracting information in older adults.

-According to the Illinois team’s description of why this occurs, aerobic exercise spurs neurogenesis (the creation of new brain neurons) and increased production of white matter (which connects neurons) in areas responsible for forethought, planning, and other key executive functions that weaken with age.
-Since then, study after study of middle-aged and older adults have shown that almost anything that gets the blood flowing— mall walking, vigorous sports, dancing—improves memory and reasoning.
+According to those same scientists, aerobic exercise spurs the creation of new brain cell and increases production of pathways important for brain cell communication in areas responsible for forethought, planning, and other key executive functions.
+Since then, more studies have emerged showing similar results: anything that gets the blood flowing— walking, playing sports, dancing, and even cleaning can improve cognitive functioning in everyone!

 3) Mindfulness Practice

-In a development that focuses on not just mental aging, but aging altogether, Elissa Epel, in the department of psychiatry at the University of California–San Francisco, has been leading a group of researchers testing the possibility that meditation may be able to slow down cellular aging.
-Shortened telomeres, the protective caps at the ends of chromosomes, have been linked to chronic stress exposure and depression.
-And shorter telomere length has been associated with aging.
-Since research suggests that meditation may decrease stress and depression, the investigators are trying to see whether this is resulting in reversing the shortening of telomeres and therefore slowing down cellular aging.
+In a development that focuses on again altogether, psychiatry researchers at the University of California–San Francisco are testing the possibility that meditation may be able to slow down cellular aging.
+Shortened telomeres, the protective caps at the ends of chromosomes, have been linked to chronic stress, depression, and normal aging.
+Since research suggests that meditation can decrease stress and depression, investigators are on their way to discovering if mindfulness-based techniques can protect or maybe even reverse the shortening of telomeres and slow down cellular aging.

-One thing is for sure: We will not live forever, but if meditating, dancing, walking, and connecting a few dots will make the mind a little more spry, why not?
+One thing is for sure: no one lives forever, but if meditating, dancing, walking, and hanging out with people you love will make the mind a little sharper, why not?